What causes dog diarrhea?

 Why does my dog have diarrhea?Diarrhea can either be acute or chronic.

 Acute diarrhea is one of the most common reasons for owners to seek veterinary help and can be caused by dietary indiscretion and bacteria, viral and parasitic infections.
 Acute dog diarrhea happens suddenly and lasts for a short period.
-Often it will be caused by the dog eating something they shouldn’t or by a change in their diet.
+Often it will be caused by the dog eating something they shouldn’t or by a sudden change in their diet.

 Chronic diarrhea is often slower to develop and is characterized by more frequent bouts over a longer period.
 If your dog is suffering from chronic diarrhea you should speak to your veterinarian about potential causes and management options.

 Both acute and chronic diarrhea can have many potential causes.
 The most frequent causes of dog diarrhea are:

 A new diet can cause a gastrointestinal upset if it’s introduced too quickly.
 Instead, add a small amount of the new food to their existing diet and then gradually increase the amount.